 A small building is situated in the northern part of the garden.
 It has existed as early as before the palace was built.
-Powerful stream of water gushes out from its wall, and is believed to be medicinal.
+A powerful stream of water gushes out from its wall, and is believed to be medicinal.
 A small chapel was built there – a holy spring.

-The garden with the water lilies is called “The English Yard” and is preserved by the freezing costal wind by massive walls.
+The garden with the water lilies is called “The English Yard” and is preserved by the freezing coastal wind by massive walls.

 From the English Yard, through boxwood hedge, two stairs lead to a vaulted stone bridge, reminiscent of The Bridge of Sights in Venice.

-The renovated mills are nowadays used for hotel basis of the complex.
+The renovated mills are nowadays used for a hotel basis of the complex.